- 3% to 4% of the school-going population in the US is homeschooled, according to the most recent federal data.

 Reasons Why Parents Choose to Homeschool their Children

-EdChoice conducted a survey in 2020 which revealed the following:
+A survey was conducted in 2020 which revealed the following:

 - 50% of the homeschooling parents said a safe environment was their primary reason for deciding to homeschool.